adventrtv/m3u8-codec/README.md

 #EXT-X-CUE-OUT:20
 hls_450k_video.ts`
 ```
+NOTE: Empty lines have been removed from the output.

 ### VideojsCodec _extends M3U8NestedCodec_
 `VideojsCodec` is a m3u8-parser compatible output format.
 The format is extremely terse but results in a huge loss of context.
 The reconstructed output is functionally identical to the input but will have lost all comments and sequence.
 Certain optimizations (like byte-range shorthand) will be missing if they were present in the input.